Kėdainiai — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Kėdainiai today is 53°F.
+Water Temperature in Kėdainiai today is 17.9°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-❌ As of today, the minimum water temperature ranges from 50°F (10°C) to 54°F (12°C).
-The water is slightly warmer, but still cool for most people.
-Swimming in such conditions is possible, but for most people, the time spent in the water should be limited to avoid hypothermia.
-Even experienced swimmers may feel discomfort if they stay in the water for too long.
-To improve comfort and safety, a wetsuit can be used.
+⚠️ As of today, the minimum water temperature ranges from 60°F (15°C) to 65°F (18°C).
+The water is comfortable for most people, making it an ideal range for water sports enthusiasts.
+The temperature does not cause significant discomfort, and swimming will be pleasant for the majority.
+However, it's important to remember that prolonged exposure to the water can still lead to cooling, so it's essential to monitor the time spent in the water, especially for children or elderly people.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days